Decoy effect: Why it matters in business?

 A final word:

 The decoy effect describes how our preferences change with the addition of a third, unattractive option.
-A behavioral nudge, decoy, affects us subconsciously and may alter how we think and make decisions.
+A behavioural nudge, a decoy, affects us subconsciously and may alter how we think and make decisions.

 However, to avoid the decoy effect, we must focus on our needs and have a clear head before making decisions.
 Let us not be tricked by clever tactics as the decoy effect can have severe consequences.